TerminalGambit/StockPredictionWithAI/README.md

 ## Author

-This project was created as a collaborative effort with the user.
+This project was created by Jack Massey, inspired by a youtube video.